zama-ai/httpz-solidity/docs/guides/debug_decrypt.md

-# Debugging with `debug.decryptXX`
+# Debugging with `debug.decrypt[XX]`

-This guide explains how to use the `debug.decryptXX` functions for debugging encrypted data in mocked environments during development with fhEVM.
+This guide explains how to use the `debug.decrypt[XX]` functions for debugging encrypted data in mocked environments during development with fhEVM.
 These functions allow developers to decrypt encrypted values locally for testing purposes.
 However, they should not be used in production as they rely on private keys.

----

 ## Overview

-The `debug.decryptXX` functions allow you to decrypt encrypted handles into plaintext values.
+The `debug.decrypt[XX]` functions allow you to decrypt encrypted handles into plaintext values.
 This feature is useful for debugging encrypted operations such as transfers, balance checks, and other computations involving FHE-encrypted data.

 ### Key Points:

 - **Environment**: These functions work **only in mocked environments** (e.g., `hardhat` network).
-- **Production Limitation**: In production, decryption is performed asynchronously via the Gateway and requires an authorized on-chain request.
+- **Production limitation**: In production, decryption is performed asynchronously via the Gateway and requires an authorized on-chain request.
-- **Encrypted Types**: Supports various encrypted types, including integers, booleans, and `ebytesXX`.
+- **Encrypted types**: Supports various encrypted types, including integers, booleans, and `ebytesXX`.
+- **Bypass ACL authorization**: The `debug.decrypt[XX]` functions allow decryption without ACL authorization, useful for verifying encrypted operations during development and testing.

 ---